 Raising Hands and Joining them

-The gesture of raising one’s hands and joining them together is the way Holy Prophet (SAWW) recommended for supplication.
+The gesture of raising one’s hands and joining them together is the way Holy Prophet (SAWW) recommended supplication.
 This gesture represents believers begging for Allah’s pleasure and favor.

 As mentioned above, supplication keeps believers grounded and humble.
 This symbolizes our insignificance and the power Allah possesses.